 Within this framework you can pick two of these options when determining how you want this to work:

 - Fast & Cheap – then quality will be dreadful (dangerous in the SEO world)

 - Fast & Good – then prepare to dig deep as it certainly won’t be cheap

 - Good & Cheap – doable in many cases but it won’t be fast

 So, from a pure SEO perspective if you are looking for something that is good and fast be prepared to pay for a high-quality service.
-If you are looking for something that is good yet affordable be realistic about how long this will take – marketing is after all requires investment and commitment but will drive you onwards towards your business goals.
+If you are looking for a cheaper SEO package that maintains the quality you have to be realistic about how long this will take.
+Cheaper SEO packages are available – marketing is after all requires investment and commitment but will drive you onwards towards your business goals.

 Good & cheap – The SEO Danger Zone